The Primary difference between "Ranked Choice" voting and the standard "One voter One vote" systems,

 - and many more

-And All of these have different equations of how to count the votes & select a winner.
+And all of these have different equations of how to count the votes & select a winner.

 Many of these were built on top of a previous one, so they are similar.